Mozambique: Strengthening Disaster Risk Management and Building Climate Resilience

 Context and Objectives

-The Government of Mozambique approved in October 2017 the ambitious National DRM Master Plan 2017-2030, which is now the guiding instrument for DRM interventions in Mozambique.
+The government of Mozambique approved in October 2017 the ambitious National DRM Master Plan 2017-2030, which is now the guiding instrument for DRM interventions in Mozambique.
 In this context, the ACP-EU NDRR Program supported the government in implementing this Plan through analytical contributions and policy dialogue under the Strengthening Disaster Risk Management and Building Climate Resilience project.

 Component 1: Sectoral resilience

-Advisory work will be conducted, aiming to mainstream disaster and climate resilience in key sectors such as transport, health infrastructure and urban development.
-The ACP-EU NDRR project will review existing norms and regulations, and develop improved guidelines and construction norms.
+Advisory work to mainstream disaster and climate resilience in key sectors such as transport, health infrastructure and urban development.

 Component 2: Early warning systems

 Early warning system information in Mozambique often does not reach districts and communities in a timely manner.
-An in-depth assessment on gaps in the early warning system, including information dissemination arrangements.
-The outcomes of the assessment will help identify key result areas to be funded by the PforR.
+An in-depth assessment is being conducted on gaps in the early warning system, including information dissemination arrangements.

 Component 3: Policy dialogue, donor coordination and program implementation support